Focus and Scope

 Patricia Eugenia de los Ríos Lozano, Departamento de Ciencias Sociales y Políticas, Universidad Iberoamericana, México

-Mónica Verea Campos, Centro de Investigaciones sobre América del Norte, unam, México
+Mónica Verea Campos, Centro de Investigaciones sobre América del Norte, UNAM, México

 Scott Whiteford, Center for Latin American Studies, University of Arizona, Estados Unidos